beamworks/react-csv-importer/README.md

 Use this to implement the following bulk data import story in your app:

-- user drag-drops (or selects) a file for upload
+- 📤 user drag-drops (or selects) a file for upload
-- previews the raw uploaded data before parsing
+- 👓 previews the raw uploaded data before parsing
-- picks which columns to import
+- ✏ picks which columns to import

-Then your front-end code will receive parsed CSV data as a series of JSON objects.
-You can validate and send the data to the backend in any final format it may require instead of raw CSV.
-Parsing is async-enabled, so your logic can take its time.
-Meanwhile, the user will see an animated progress bar.
+Your front-end code will receive parsed CSV data as a series of JSON objects.
+You can then validate and send the data to the backend in any final format it may require instead of raw CSV.
+Parsing is async-enabled, so your logic can take its time: meanwhile, the user will see an animated progress bar.

 ![React CSV Importer usage demo](https://github.com/beamworks/react-csv-importer/raw/59f967c13bbbd20eb2a663538797dd718f9bc57e/package-core/react-csv-importer-demo-20200915.gif)